I was sent in a question on my website that I would like to share with you as I feel many others would like to know the answer as well.

 Three, I have a podcast called Up for A Chat and I’ve done 375 podcasts over the past seven years, I’ve interviewed some amazing special guests and experts, so you may like to start at episode one and work through them.
 I’m no longer doing the podcasts but there is a lot of good interesting information in there.
 I am also part of the Wellness Couch podcasts and have many interviews on there also, just search my name.

 Four, I have an education platform that delivers online courses, called The Nutrition Academy, we have a variety of courses and a great starting course is our Introduction to Nutrition.
-It’s a 10 module course and can be completed in 10 weeks or quicker and it’s under $200 and well worth doing.
+It’s a 10 module course and can be completed in 10 weeks or quicker and it’s around $200 and well worth doing.
 After the Introduction to Nutrition Course, you could then go on to do The Functional Nutrition course which is our more advanced Nutrition Course.
 It is a 12-month, 12 module course that you do online at your own pace and you have two years access in order to complete it.
 The course content includes lesson notes, videos, audios and activities to apply the learning and develop your critical thinking.
 There are no exams but there are assessments at the end of each lesson.
 The assessment varies from multiple choice, short response to essay questions, and our qualified assessors give reflective feedback to further your learning.
 The course is based on two incredible philosophies.
 One is a historical approach on anthropological principles and how we used to eat.
 The other one is on the philosophy of vitalism (holistic approach) which is looking at the body as a whole as opposed to its parts.

 So, I’ve given you some great places to start your learning journey.
 A couple of websites you can access with free Blogs.
 You also have the courses at The Nutrition Academy, you have my book, Lab To Table which is also available on audible and you also have my podcast Up For A Chat.
 So, it’s that’s a good start.
 And in all of those knowledge sources I also provide additional areas of learning like documentaries such as What’s With Wheat, which is my documentary and other wonderful documentaries I highly recommend.
 There are some beautiful documentaries coming out at the moment that enhance what I’m teaching.